sasever/SQLPoolsTools/docs/SQLPoolIndvHealthCheck/ReadMe.md

-# this page is  under progress
 # Performance Tuning on Azure Synapse SQL Pools
-*Individual Health Check Scrips and Guidance for Manual Health Checking Synapse Sql Pools Tables*
+*Individual Health Check Scrips and Guidance for Manual Health Checking Azure Synapse Sql Pools Tables*

 Performance tuning on any data processing platform may easily become rearranging deck chairs on the Titanic, if you do not focus on the correct issues.
 You need to aim and put effort for the work which brings the most outcome.
 For example,